daniil/union-booth/README.md

 Planned functionality is having unique cohort spaces, timed unlock for lessons, live questions supported by sockets, admin space to monitor and moderate the questions, persistent FAQ and Additional Lesson Resources.

-Current functionality is being able to register for an account, support for account roles, adding programs, cohorts and topics, managing live topics, posting questions, replying to the questions and moderating a question as being currently answered.
+Current functionality:

+- register for an account
+- support for account roles
+- adding programs, cohorts and topics
+- managing live topics
+- posting questions
+- replying to the questions
+- moderating a question as being currently answered or answered by an educator
+- converting cohort questions to persistent FAQs.

 ## Project structure